answerquest/WKT-Leaflet-map-template/README.md

 ### Getting data in WKT form
-If you have your data loaded up on QGIS, then follow this guide: https://dominoc925.blogspot.com/2018/01/using-qgis-to-export-csv-files-with.html
+- If you have your data loaded up on QGIS, then follow this guide: https://dominoc925.blogspot.com/2018/01/using-qgis-to-export-csv-files-with.html
-You can also search online for "covert KML to WKT" etc.
+- You can also search online for "covert KML to WKT" etc.
+- Draw your own shapes! https://clydedacruz.github.io/openstreetmap-wkt-playground/

 ### Libraries used